-An anal fissure is an anal tear or crack, in the lining of the anal canal, a cut or tear in the anus that extends into the anal canal.
+An anal fissure is a tear in the lining of the anal canal, or a cut or tear in the anus region, that extends into the anal canal.
+It can result from constipation, anal sex, infections, and other factors.

 It can cause pain during and after a bowel movement and there may be blood in the stool.